Is Nasty Gal Fast Fashion in 2023? Brand Check-Up & Alternatives

 • High environmental impact due to pesticides and water consumption

-Is Nasty Gal Fast Fashion in 2022?
+Is Nasty Gal Fast Fashion?
 3 Reasons That Confirm This

 1. Exploitative Conditions of Employment